inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 kind word alone.
 		-- Al Capone
 		[Also attributed to Johnny Carson.
 Ed.]
-About the time we think we can make ends meet, somebody moves the ends.
+About the time we think we can  ends meet, somebody moves the ends.
 		-- Herbert Hoover
 You possess a mind not merely twisted, but actually sprained.
 Von Neumann was the subject of many dotty professor stories.
 Von Neumann